30s

 A denarius of Tiberius (r.
 14–37).
 Due to a financial crisis that hit Rome in AD 33, coins such as these came in short supply.

 The 30s decade ran from January 1, AD 30, to December 31, AD 39.

-Jesus was crucified early in the decade: his suffering and redemptive death would form central aspects of Christian theology concerning the doctrines of salvation and atonement.
+Jesus was crucified early in the decade.
 Peter the Apostle founded the Church of Antioch.
 Anti-Jewish riots broke out in Alexandria.
 A financial crisis hit Rome in AD 33.

 In Asia, the Western Satraps and Kushan Empire emerged.
 In Europe, the 30s saw a Dacian revolt against the Sarmatian tribe of Iazyges, who had enslaved them, and a Samaritan uprising.
 In west Asia, Artabanus II of Parthia fought a war with Rome over Armenia.
 The Han dynasty saw the outbreak of the Rebellion of Gongsun Shu.
 Roman emperor Tiberius died in AD 37, being succeeded by Caligula.

 An earthquake that shook Antioch in AD 37 caused the emperor Caligula to send two senators to report on the condition of the city.
 In China, an epidemic broke out in K'aui-chi, causing many deaths, and Imperial official Ch'ung-li I (Zhongli Yi) provided medicine that saved many lives.

 Valerius Maximus wrote Factorum ac dictorum memorabilium libri IX: It is a collection of approximately a thousand short stories that Valerius wrote during the reign of Tiberius (42 BC – AD 37).
 Other literary works from the 30s include a popular collection of fables written by Phaedrus, a symbolic interpretation of the Old Testament (Allegory) written by Philo, and a general history of the countries known in Antiquity written by Velleius Paterculus.

 Manning (2008) tentatively estimates the world population in AD 30 as 247 million.